Georgia President Vetoes Controversial foreign Influence Law - UrduPoint

 According to opinion polls, more than 80 percent of the population wants to join the European Union and NATO, and is staunchly anti-Kremlin.

-"Today I set a veto... on the law, which is Russian in its essence, and which contradicts our constitution," Zurabishvili said in a televised statement, speaking about the bill that critics describe as resembling Russian legislation used to silence dissent.

-Brussels has said the measure is "incompatible" with Georgia's bid for EU membership, which is enshrined in the country's constitution.
+Brussels on Saturday repeated its warnings that the measure is incompatible with Georgia's bid for EU membership, which is enshrined in the country's constitution.

-European Council chief Charles Michel said on X, formerly Twitter, that the veto offered "a moment for further reflection".
+European Council chief Charles Michel on Saturday posted on X, formerly Twitter, that the president's veto offered "a moment for further reflection".

 He called on lawmakers to "make good use of this window of opportunity" to keep Georgia on its EU path.